Date of Award:

 Dietary calcium was below the RDA for 71 percent and 44 percent of the women and men, respectively.
 Dietary fiber intake for 85 percent of the women and 62 percent of the men was below 4.7 grams.
 The status of the other nutrients appeared to be adequate.

 Fisher, Sharon, "Evaluation of the Nutritional Needs of the Elderly Residents in Southwestern Utah" (1976).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4793.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .